PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 example, [Goldsmith2012]_ use pointwise mutual information as a way of examining Finnish vowel harmony; see also discussion in [Goldsmith2002]_.
-Mutual information has also been used instead of transitional probability as a way of finding boundaries between words in running speech, with the idea that bigrams that cross word boundaries will have, on average, lower values of mutual information than bigrams that are within words (see [Brent1999]_, [Rytting2004]_).
+Mutual information has also been used instead of :ref:`transitional_probability` as a way of finding boundaries between words in running speech, with the idea that bigrams that cross word boundaries will have, on average, lower values of mutual information than bigrams that are within words (see [Brent1999]_, [Rytting2004]_).
 Note, however, that